emotion-analysis-project/SemEval2025-Task11/README.md

    - The participation guide has been updated to reflect the changes in the Codabench submission process.
 Please [review the guide](https://docs.google.com/document/d/1O10l9McuoBtw3dIMQbgAcmsoyaWW0DrkBZvC4CPc0yc/edit?usp=sharing) for detailed instructions.
    - We have also updated the submission instructions on the Codabench page.
 Refer to the **"Submission Instructions"** section on Codabench for a detailed guide on how to prepare your submission file.
 **Release of All Shared Task Languages**

+**New Dataset Release**

-   - We have released the updated list of languages included in the shared task.
-Details of which languages are available in each track can be found in this [section](https://github.com/emotion-analysis-project/SemEval2025-Task11/blob/main/README.md#languages-and-tracks).
+   - We have released datasets for all languages included in the shared task.
+Details about which languages are available in each track can be found in this [section](https://github.com/emotion-analysis-project/SemEval2025-Task11/blob/main/README.md#languages-and-tracks).

 **New Dataset Download Process**